renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 12: //
 13: // Baremetal - A C++ bare metal environment for embedded 64 bit ARM devices
 14: //
-15: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or 4) and Odroid
+15: // Intended support is for 64 bit code only, running on Raspberry Pi (3 or later)
 16: //
 17: // Permission is hereby granted, free of charge, to any person
 18: // obtaining a copy of this software and associated documentation